Invariants and discriminant ideals of orthogonal complements in a quadratic space: Invariants of an orthogonal complement

-Let $F$ be an algebraic number field.
+Let $F$ be an algebraic number field or nonarchimedean local field.
 Let $(V,\, \p)$ be a quadratic space over $F$, that is, $V$ is a vector space of dimension $n$ over $F$ and $\p$ is a symmetric $F$-bilinear form on $V$.
 In this paper, we consider only a nondegenerate form $\p$.
 We put $\p[x] = \p(x,\, x)$ for $x \in V$.
 We define the orthogonal group and the special orthogonal group of $\p$ by